Siirt: Historical

 According to the 1927 census, the population in the whole district was almost exclusively Muslim, with the exception of two Catholics, one Protestant, four Armenians, 17 other Christians, and 38 "other religion".

 İsmet İnönü referred to the city as an Arab city eager to get Turkified, while Kurds lived in the outskirts.

 Modern times

 Kurds constitute a majority in the city with a significant Arab community.
 The Kurdish tribes living in the city are the Botikan, Dudêran, Elîkan, Keşkoliyan, Silokan and Sturkiyan.

 Government

 In the municipal elections of March 2019 Berivan Helen Işık of the Peoples' Democratic Party (HDP) was elected mayor.
 She was dismissed from her post on 15 May 2020 and detained over terror charges.
 Ali Fuat Atik, the Governor of the Siirt province was appointed trustee by the Ministry of the Interior.

 On January 29, 2025, another elected mayor from the pro-Kurdish DEM party was removed from office due to "convictions on terrorism-related offenses", according to the Interior Ministry, and was replaced by a state official.

-Landmarks

-The city's landmark is the Great Mosque (Ulu Cami) built in 1129 by the Great Seljuk Sultan Mahmud II who belonged to the main branch of the dynasty that ruled from Baghdad after the Seljuks had split into several branches.
-The mosque was further developed by the Ottoman Empire.
-The mosque was restored in 1965.